-\begin{lemma} Suppose that $S=\Spec k$ with $k$ separably closed.
-Then\\ a) The set of \'etale integral DM projectors $(\pi^i_\sA)$ forms a torsor for conjugation by elements of the form $1+x$ with $2x=0$ and $x\circ \pi^1=0$.\\ b) They commute with $n_\sA^*$ for any $n\in \Z$, and verify Theorem \ref{t4a} with multiplying by $2$ instead of $4$.\\ c) We have the identity
+\begin{lemma} Suppose that $S=\Spec k$.
+Then\\ a) The sets of \'etale integral DM projectors $(\pi^i_\sA)$ form a torsor for conjugation by elements of the form $1+x$ with $2x=0$ and $x\circ \pi^1=0$.\\ b) They commute with $n_\sA^*$ for any $n\in \Z$, and verify Theorem \ref{t4a} with multiplying by $2$ instead of $4$.\\ c) For any such set, we have the identity